vn-softteco/BTB-BlogAPP/README.md

 ---

 ## Part 3: SQL scripts
-Stored produre SQL script can be found at "Sql-Scripts" folder The BTB-SpitzerTableScript.sql file is responsible for creating the necessary procedures and preparing the solution.
+Stored produre SQL script can be found in root folder The ``AmortizationLoanScheduleProcedure.sql`` file is responsible for creating the necessary procedures and will run it and disply result.
-BTB-SpitzerTableResult.sql will yield the results of the operation.